-It might seem an odd thing to say at a milestone event such as this, but I hope that Centrepoint will not need to be around in another 50 years.The Duke of Cambridge
+It might seem an odd thing to say at a milestone event such as this, but I hope that Centrepoint will not need to be around in another 50 years.The Prince of Wales

 Thank you Seyi, thank you James, and good evening to everyone.